 The band had several demos like Hell Hath No Fury, Rotting In Hell and On They Slay.
 Two songs from the latter ended up on journalist Borivoj Krgin's and a friend's sampler (where others like Obituary were also featured) called Raging Death Vol. 1 for his Godly Records.
 Krgin ended up getting the band signed to his own Mean Machine Records, a subsidiary of 3 Cherries, and eventually sold the rights.
 At that point, Krgin had signed Atheist and Sepultura to a management deal as well.

 Musically, fans believe that part of the band's downfall was the death of founding member Roger Patterson.
 Returning home after a US/Canada tour with Candlemass (which wasn't booked in Montreal because the promoter didn't see a commercial potential), Patterson was killed in an accident inside the band's van just outside New Orleans.
+Patterson was the band’s virtuoso musicians and writer.
 Although Cynic bassist Tony Choy acted as a session man with the band on the next album (Darren Mcfarland toured with the band after Choy took Pestilence's money and flew to Holland) the LP had some of Patterson's recordings and much of its writing within its grooves.
-Never a lucky band, a European tour was cancelled at this point due to the decision of drummer Steve Flynn to depart from the fold in order to attend school.
+Never a lucky band, a European tour was cancelled at this point due to the decision of drummer Steve Flynn to depart from the fold in order to attend school with a scholarship.
 Still, the band had already toured a little in Sweden and Norway in 1988.

-The next incarnation of Atheist had three guitarists but, as mentioned above, the band's tours with Benediction in Europe and Cannibal Corpse and Gorguts in North America were not as well-received as in the past and the band called it a day.
+The next incarnation of Atheist had three guitarists but, as mentioned above, the band's tours with Benediction in Europe and Cannibal Corpse and Gorguts in North America were not as well received as in the past and the band called it a day.
+In fact, Atheist was sometimes derided by audience members.

 A reformed Atheist soon picked Jupiter as the title for its album, which was tentatively due in November.
+Schaefer was suffering from carpal tunnel by now and had dropped the guitar.
 The band lost Tony Choy amidst acrimony.
 The group contended that Choy was irresponsible and tardy, while the bassist claimed he sought diversity and claims he did not contribute to song writing are irrelevant.
 Fresh off the recording sessions of the band’s fourth studio album, Jupiter, Choy left and joined a project called Synchronicity, which also featured former King Diamonder Matt Thompson.
 Somehow incredibly, Atheist’s tour of Europe was cancelled in late summer of 2011.
 Apparently, Steve Flynn could not tour due to a personal commitment.
 Travis Morgan (ex-Crowmed) was on bass and Jason Halloway was on guitar now.
 Bassist Tony Choy rejoined the band in June of 2012 and everyone apparently pretended nothing had happened.

-The first three studio albums from the techno-metal band, Roadrunner Records’ Piece Of Time, Unquestionable Presence (1991) and Elements, would be re-released as LPs in August of 2013 through Season Of Mist.
+The first three studio albums from the techno-metal band, Roadrunner Records’ Piece Of Time, Unquestionable Presence (1991) and Elements (which featured session drummer Josh Greebaum), would be re-released as LPs in August of 2013 through Season Of Mist.
 The new editions are remastered on coloured vinyl and limited to 500 copies each.
 Atheist drummer Steve Flynn was involved in a serious car accident in Atlanta in July of 2013.
 He was taken to hospital and was recovering.
 A purported First Annual Florida Metal Fest organized by Obituary's John And Donald Tardy would take place on January 30th 2016.
 The concert featured Corrosion Of Conformity, Trouble, Atheist, Deicide and more.